2013 Volkswagen CC Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Auto critics are more than pleased with the base turbocharged four-cylinder engine in the VW CC.
+Auto critics are more than pleased with the base turbocharged four-cylinder engine in the 2013 Volkswagen CC.
 They like the V6 engine, but some aren’t happy with its hefty price increase over the base model.
 The DSG automated manual is the preferred transmission among test drivers, who say it changes gears with impressive speed and smoothness.
 Most reviewers like the athletic, yet comfortable handling of the CC, but one says its ride is overly firm.

 - "VW says that CC stands for Comfort Coupe, but we think that name might need some tweaking.
 While the CC does offer cushy seats, luxurious appointments and plenty of room, we found the ride of our 2.0T tester to be anything but comfortable on the pot hole-filled roads of the rear world." -- Left Lane News

 - "But on the highway, the CC demonstrated excellent manners.
 Its firm European suspension tuning allowed us to comfortably dart around traffic and exit freeway ramps at greater than the posted speed, but it was always compliant enough to absorb all but the largest craters in the asphalt.
 We racked up many very comfortable miles in this Volkswagen." -- Autoblog

 - "The 2013 Volkswagen CC drives as sharp as it looks.
 A laser-seam-welded body combined with taut suspension mitigates body lean and flex for an engaging driving experience.
 And despite its rigid construction, the CC still manages to soak up most pavement deformities without feeling overly harsh.
 Steering is light and manageable for simple parking maneuvers and appropriately weighted for increased control at highway speeds." -- Kelley Blue Book